 If the Issuer is unable to appoint a Rate Determination Agent or the Rate Determination Agent is unable to or otherwise does not determine a Replacement Reference Rate under Condition 5(c)(iv) with respect to a particular Interest Determination Date, this could result under Conditions 5(c)(ii) or (iii) in the effective application of a fixed rate to what was previously a Floating Rate Note based on the rate which applied before the Benchmark Event occurred.
-However, in such case, the Issuer will re-apply the provisions of Condition 5(c)(iv), mutatis mutandis, for each subsequent Interest Determination Date on one or more occasions until a
+However, in such case, the Issuer will re-apply the provisions of Condition

-Replacement Reference Rate has been determined, unless the Issuer is of the reasonable view (acting in good faith) that re-application is not (yet) appropriate.
+5(c)(iv), mutatis mutandis, for each subsequent Interest Determination Date on one or more occasions until a Replacement Reference Rate has been determined, unless the Issuer is of the reasonable view (acting in good faith) that re-application is not (yet) appropriate.

-In addition, due to the uncertainty concerning the availability of successor, alternative and substitute reference rates and the involvement of a Rate Determination Agent (as defined in Condition 7(e)), the relevant fallback provisions may not operate as intended at the relevant time.
-For example, several risk free rates, which are overnight rates, are currently being developed, while the Reference Rate may have a certain maturity, for example a term of one, three or six months.
-Similarly, these risk free rates generally do not carry an implicit element of credit risk of the banking sector, which may form part of the Reference Rate.
+In addition, due to the uncertainty concerning the availability of successor, alternative and substitute reference rates and the involvement of a Rate Determination Agent (as defined in Condition 5(c)(iv)), the relevant fallback provisions may not operate as intended at the relevant time.
 The differences between the Replacement Reference Rate and the Reference Rate could have a material adverse effect on the value of and return on any such Notes.
 In addition, the Replacement Reference Rate may perform differently from the discontinued benchmark.
 Moreover, any of the above matters or any other significant change to the setting or existence of any relevant reference rate could affect the ability of the Issuer to meet its obligations under the Notes or could have a material adverse effect on the value or liquidity of, and the amount payable under, the Notes.
 Furthermore, the terms and conditions of the Notes may be amended by the Issuer, as necessary to ensure the proper operation of the Replacement Reference Rate, without any requirement for consent or approval of the Noteholders.